The4star/chatbot-generator/generators/app/templates/readme-files/README-google-twilio.md

 # <%= chatbotName %> - Custom UI
-## React Front end and Express back end connection to Twilio Flex and Dialogflow for Versa Chatbot UI Generator.
+## React Front end and Express back end connection to Twilio Flex and Dialogflow for the Chatbot UI Generator.

 To start the backend.
 `cd backend`